 You are here

-The application cycle for January 2017 matriculation is currently OPEN
+The application cycle for January 2017 matriculation is now CLOSED.

 At its September 2015 meeting, the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) placed the Indiana State University Physician Assistant program sponsored by Indiana State University on Accreditation-Probation status.

 Probation is a temporary status of accreditation conferred when a program does not meet the Standards and when the capability of the program to provide an acceptable educational experience for its students is threatened.
 Once placed on probation, programs that still fail to comply with accreditation requirements in a timely manner, as specified by the ARC-PA, may be scheduled for a probation site visit and/or risk having their accreditation withdrawn.